Tag Archive | how to grow greens in winter

 The Best Option

 I need an easier way to accommodate all these plants.
 A greenhouse is prohibitively expensive for now.
-Another option is to keep them outside, after enclosing the porch.
+Another option is to keep them in the porch, after enclosing it.
 In winter, this south-southwest-facing porch receives full sun from morning until sunset.
 Perfect!

 How hard could it be to tack a big sheet of clear plastic to the structure?
 That will work in the daytime, when the sun’s out.
 But during cold overcast weather and at night, supplemental heat will be needed.
 Later in this article, you’ll see what I did to keep the tender plants comfortable.